apmckinlay/natureapp/trees/huck.md

 There are both **evergreen** and **deciduous** varieties.
 The  bushes (1-6 ft tall)  have small, rounded oval **leaves** that are often thick and leathery.

-Huckleberry flowers in early spring, bearing fruit in mid- to late summer. **Western Huckleberry** has single, intensely flavorful berries that dangle below the leaves on new shoots. **Eastern Huckleberry** has clusters of berries. **Blueberry** has clusters of fruit on old growth and can be commercialized, whereas Huckleberry can't.
+Huckleberry flowers in early spring, bearing fruit in mid- to late summer. **Western Huckleberry** has single berries that dangle below the leaves on new shoots. **Eastern Huckleberry** has clusters of berries. **Blueberry** has clusters of fruit on old growth.

-**Did you know?** A good place to look for Western Huckleberry is in clearcuts on lower mountain slopes.
+**Did you know?** Huckleberry is often found growing from rotten logs or stumps, indicating that a bird has perched there to eat the fruit and spread the seeds in its droppings.

 <!-- generated, do not edit -->
 **See Also:**